UnityOfFairfax/selenium-wiki/Continuous-Integration-System.md

 # Agents

-All build VMs run a small java program called the build agent that takes instructions from the main server and send back build results and artifacts.
+All build VMs run a small Java program called the <dfn>build agent</dfn>, which takes instructions from the main server and send back build results and artifacts.
 These need to be started by hand when the machine restarts.
-Each of the machines has an agent.sh or agent.bat on them; typically in c:\bamboo or /home/admin/bamboo-agent or something very similar.
+Each of the machines has an `agent.sh` or `agent.bat` on them; typically in `C:\bamboo` or `/home/admin/bamboo-agent` or something very similar.

 There are actually two agent jars that can be used.
-The most common one is the 'installer' and has a restart-if-not-responding wrapper included.
+The most common one is the `installer` and has a restart-if-not-responding wrapper included.
 If that one is causing issues, there is one available on the build server agent download page that does not have it.